certara/pyDarwin/docs/Usage.rst

 Messages.txt
 --------------

 The messages.txt file will be found in the working dir.
-This file's content is the same as that output to the command line
+This file's content is the same as that output to the console.

 models.json